lirorc/lambda-calculus-from-lisp-bits/README.md

 # lambda-calculus-from-lisp-bits
-Implementation of the lambda calculus using scheme lisp.
+Implementation of the lambda calculus using guile scheme.

 I somewhat figured out how to use Y combinator sort of thing for recursion, thanks to "Why of Y".